GoogleChrome/webstore-docs/new_publish.md

 that lets educators find, buy, and deploy apps to their students with just a few clicks.
 Learn more about publishing in
 [Google Play for Education](http://developer.android.com/distribute/googleplay/edu/start.html).

+## Control how fast your app reaches users

+You can control how fast a new version of your app reaches existing users with Controlled Rollout.
+By using the “max deploy percentage” control, you can limit the percentage of existing users that are updated to the latest version of the app through the Chrome auto-update mechanism.

+Example:

+If your app has 20,000 users and the current version of the app is 1.0, you may want to test how the new version 2.0 of your app works for a small portion of users before you deploy it to all of them.
+You can set the “max deploy percentage” control for the new package to say, 10%, then publish the package.
+This way, a maximum of 2,000 users will be updated to version 2.0 of the app.
+If you’re happy with the test, you can gradually increase the max deploy percentage and republish the app, eventually turning off the max deploy percentage control to roll out to all users.

+Notes:

+* The max deploy percentage control only applies to auto-update for existing users.
+New users always get the latest version of your app.
+* If you don’t see the max deploy percentage control, it may be because of the following:
+You have less than 10,000 users.
+Currently the “controlled rollout” feature is only available for items with at least 10,000 users.

+You need to upload a newer (higher) version of a package to use the “controlled rollout” feature.
+We can’t apply a controlled rollout to an already published package, because it may have already reached 100% of users.

 {{/partials.standard_store_article}}